Joel F. Visser

 - Clean Water Act.
 Successfully defended a forestry investment firm in a citizen suit alleging that pollutants from a former mining site on its property were being discharged without a permit.
 A federal district court dismissed the complaint on standing grounds.

 - National Environmental Policy Act.
 Successfully represented a coalition of oil and gas trade associations who intervened in support of several government entities in a NEPA challenge to proposed hydraulic fracturing regulations.
 A federal district court dismissed the complaints due to a lack of final agency action.

 - Co-author, “D.C.
-Circuit vacates GHG Tailoring Rule deferral for biogenic sources,” Trends – ABA Section of Environment, Energy, and Resources Newsletter (Jan./Feb.
-2014)
+Circuit vacates GHG Tailoring Rule deferral for biogenic sources,” Trends – ABA Section of Environment, Energy, and Resources Newsletter (January/February 2014)

 - Co-author, “Limited Oversight: The Role of the Federal Courts Vis-à-Vis the Environmental Protection Agency in Air Pollution Control Under the Clean Air Act,” Duke Environmental Law & Policy Forum (Spring 2011)

-- Speaker, “Regulation of Hydraulic Fracturing,” Fifth International Conference on Medical Geology, (Aug.
-28, 2013)
+- Speaker, “Regulation of Hydraulic Fracturing,” Fifth International Conference on Medical Geology (August 28, 2013)